Associate General Counsel Salary

 Pay Difference by Location

-San Francisco is home to an above-average pay rate for Associate General Counsels, 37 percent higher than the national average.
-Associate General Counsels can also look forward to large paychecks in cities like Minneapolis (+26 percent), Atlanta (+25 percent), New York (+18 percent), and Philadelphia (+20 percent).
-One of the biggest compensable factors for Associate General Counsels in Orlando report much lower salaries than the rest of the country — 49 percent below the national average — proving that residence is a major factor in overall pay.
-Not at the bottom but still paying below the median are employers in Baltimore and Los Angeles (30 percent lower and 15 percent lower, respectively).
+San Francisco is home to an above-average pay rate for Associate General Counsels, 45 percent higher than the national average.
+Associate General Counsels will also find cushy salaries in Minneapolis (+31 percent), Seattle (+29 percent), Atlanta (+26 percent), and Philadelphia (+20 percent).
+One of the biggest compensable factors for Associate General Counsels is geography, with workers in Orlando earning a whopping 48 percent below the national average.
+Employers also pay below the national average in Los Angeles (14 percent lower) and Dallas (12 percent lower).